codingforeveryone/resources/README.md

-# resources
+# Links to our favourite learning resources

-A crowdsourced collection of links to learning resources
+A crowdsourced collection of links to our favourite learning resources, perhaps?